Lyft Urban Solutions: History

-In 2016, Lyft Urban Solutions added a new pedal-assist electric bike to its portfolio, and rebranded two of its existing bikes.
-That same year, the company implemented its solution in Kona, U.S. and expanded in Toronto, Chicago, Washington and Aspen.
+In 2016, PBSC Urban Solutions added pedal-assist electric bicycles to its fleets.

 In 2017, the company deployed its first system in Brazil in the city of Recife, which consisted of 800 bikes and 80 stations.
-The company also rolled out its systems in Detroit, Louisville, Tucson & Honolulu in the United States, and Aruba in the Caribbean.
+The company also launched operations in Detroit, Louisville, Tucson, and Honolulu in the United States, as well as Aruba in the Caribbean.

-In 2018, the company announced a second R&D investment of more than $5 million.
-New systems were launched in Valence, France and Nicosia, Cyprus' capital.
+In 2018, the company launched in Valence, and Nicosia.
 Thanks to its partnership with Tembici and Itaú Unibanco operators, Lyft Urban Solutions expanded its network in Brazil with the deployment of 9,000 bikes in several cities: Rio de Janeiro, São Paulo, Porto Alegre, Vila Velha and Salvador.

-In 2019, Lyft Urban Solutions was awarded a 7,000 bike contract in Barcelona, 1,000 of them being electric assisted bikes.
-The same year the company expanded to Monaco, Buenos Aires in Argentina, and Santiago in Chile.
+In 2019, PBSC Urban Solutions was awarded a 7,000 bike contract in Barcelona, 1,000 of them being electric assisted bikes.
+The same year the company expanded to Monaco, Buenos Aires, and Santiago.
 It also extended some of its existing systems, including BIXI in Montreal, We-Cycle in Aspen and Libélo in Valence.

-In 2020, Lyft Urban Solutions entered the Middle East with the launch of Careem Bike, a fully electric system, in Dubai.
-In the same year, it also implemented its solution in San Sebastian, Spain.
+In 2020, PBSC Urban Solutions entered the Middle East with the launch of Careem Bike, a fully electric system, in Dubai.
+In the same year, it also expanded to San Sebastian.

-In 2021, Lyft Urban Solutions broadened its activities in several cities around the world: Abu Dhabi in the United Arab Emirates, Clermont-Ferrand in France, Sibiu in Romania, Quebec City in Canada and in Brasilia, the capital of Brazil.
+In 2021, PBSC Urban Solutions broadened its activities in several cities around the world: Abu Dhabi, Clermont-Ferrand, Sibiu, Quebec City and Brasilia.

-In 2022, the company reached new territories in Colombia and Romania, rolling out its solutions in the cities of Pittsburgh, Bogota, Dej, and Sibiu.
+In 2022, the company launched systems in Colombia and Romania, as well as in the cities of Pittsburgh, Bogota, Dej, and Sibiu.
 It also expanded some of its existing networks, including BIXI in Montreal, Careem Bike in Dubai, Santander Cycles in London, Bike Share Toronto in Toronto, Biki in Honolulu, àVélo in Québec City, Bike Itau in São Paulo, and Libélo in Valence.

 On April 19, 2022, Lyft announced that it had reached an agreement to acquire PBSC Urban Solutions.
-The transaction closed on May 17, 2022 and the company was rebranded Lyft Urban Solutions.
+The transaction closed on May 17, 2022, and the company was rebranded Lyft Urban Solutions.

 In 2023, Lyft Urban Solutions launched bicimad, a fully electric system in Madrid, Spain, and Biki in Valladolid, Spain.